OUR Grant application explained STEP BY STEP

 MEASURING TOOLS

-How do you measure your results?
 We want applicants to think about how they can show the impact of their grant award outside of numbers and incorporate some qualitative reporting tools into projects and reports.
 Frequently used tools such as recording attendance at events, or number of events held does not tell us how, or even if your project has made a difference.
-We are interested in addition to numbers the story of the impacts of your project, for example, using photovoice (picture with voice) to tell the story about how your project has changed the lives of people you interacted with.
+We are interested in addition to numbers the story of the impact of your project; for example, using photovoice (picture with voice) to tell the story about how your project has changed the lives of people you interacted with.

 Carefully worded surveys can elicit valuable information about any changes as a result of your intervention.